dirkolbrich/hugo-tailwindcss-starter-theme/readme.md

 - purge unused css classes with [PurgeCSS](https://www.purgecss.com) for `build`, but __not__ in `dev`
 - works as separate theme repo or as a local theme folder within a Hugo site
 - basic template setup with an index page, an about page and a posts category
-- responsive navigation header ~~with minimal javascript~~ with pure css to hide the nav on small screens
+- responsive navigation header to hide the nav on small screens
 - to keep that s***er down, the theme features a sticky footer
+- color theme switcher for `light`, `dark` or `system` preferred color scheme
 - included development helper partials to show Hugo parameters and Tailwind CSS breakpoints during development

 _Live long and code._